Substance Use

 Because fentanyl is so addictive, withdrawal can take a long time and be extremely uncomfortable.
 Often, the symptoms of withdrawal are so harsh that people feel as if they have no other choice but to continue using fentanyl to counter them.
 This is why seeking help at an addiction treatment facility is so important.
 Addiction specialists will administer other medications that can help with pain management during fentanyl withdrawal, allowing the client to comfortably come off the drug and acclimate to life without using it, greatly increasing their chances of recovery.

-Zinnia Healing Can Help
+Zinnia Health Can Help

 If you’re struggling to overcome a fentanyl addiction, it’s important to know that help is available.
-At Zinnia Healing, our team of compassionate and caring addiction counselors is dedicated to giving our clients the treatment they need so they can get their lives back on track.
+At Zinnia Health, our team of compassionate and caring addiction counselors is dedicated to giving our clients the treatment they need so they can get their lives back on track.
 We offer a customized approach to treatment at our facilities around the country.

-Call our helpline 24/7 at (855) 430-9439 to get started, or reach out to us online.
+Call our helpline 24/7 at (855) 430-9439 to get started, orreach out to us online.